Learning To Walk: When It Happens And How To Support Your Little One

 7 min read

-From bum shuffling and crawling to their first wobbly steps, learning to walk is undoubtedly one of your little one’s biggest milestones.
-Not only are they learning an all-new mode of transportation, but they’re also embarking on a journey towards becoming their independent, adventurous self.
+Wondering when your baby will start walking?
+From crawling to their first wobbly steps, learning to walk is undoubtedly one of their biggest milestones.
+Not only are they learning an all-new mode of transportation, they’re also embarking on a journey towards becoming their independent, adventurous self.

-Before they become a walking and talking tot, there are some things you can do to help support their first steps.
-But remember, a few tumbles and trips can often be part and parcel of them becoming comfortable on their feet.
+Before they become a talking and walking baby, there are some things you can do to help support their first steps.
+But remember, a few tumbles and trips may all be part of them becoming comfortable on their feet.

-Typically, babies start walking between eight and 18 months old, usually preceded by crawling between 6-13 months old and standing between 9-12 months.
+Typically, a baby starts walking between eight and 18 months old.
+This is usually preceded by crawling between 6-13 months old, and standing between 9-12 months.

-When your little one starts to take their first steps, they are likely to be flat-footed or inclined to turn their feet inwards.
-This is due to muscle strength and ligament stiffness needing to catch up to other development.
-For most children.
-The flat-footedness should improve as their bones develop and their feet strengthen.
+When your child takes their first steps, they are likely to be flat-footed and may turn their feet inwards.
+This is due to their muscle strength and ligament stiffness needing to catch up to other development.
+For most children the flat-footedness should improve as their bones develop and feet strengthen.

-Every child is unique and their experience of learning to walk will be no different, so it’s important to discuss any concerns you may have about your little one’s development with your health professional.
+Every child is unique and their experience of learning to walk will be no different.
+It’s important to discuss any concerns you may have about your little one’s development with your health professional.

-Although their special first steps may seem a little wobbly, they’re a clear indicator that your bub has developed skills in balance, coordination, standing up to support their body weight on their legs.
+Although their special first steps may seem a little wobbly, they’re a clear indicator that your bub has developed skills in balance, coordination, standing up.
 While this may sound daunting, these skills are gradually accrued during your little one’s first year of life.

-Like learning any skill at any stage of life, each new one developed builds on one previously learnt.
-As your little one was busily crawling and pulling themselves up to stand, they were also building the muscle strength and coordination skills to eventually support them to walk walking.
+Like learning any skill, each step along the way builds on one previously learnt.
+As your little one was busily crawling and pulling themselves up to stand, they were also building the muscle strength and coordination to eventually support them to walk.

-Although their first steps may seemingly come out of the blue, there are a number of ways to support your little one in learning the foundational skills that will ultimately support their long-term walking.
-Prior to them running off on their feet, your little one may find it helpful to become familiar with standing, pulling themselves up, and taking assisted steps before confidently walking alone.
+Although their first steps may come out of the blue, there are a number of ways to support your little one in learning the foundational skills that will ultimately support their long-term walking.
+Prior to them running off on their feet, your little one may find it helpful to become familiar with standing, pulling themselves up, and taking assisted steps.

 Why not try the following activities and exercises to help get your little one prepped for life on their feet?

-To help them your bub get accustomed to standing, you might find it helpful to hold them in an upright position against a supportive surface.
+To help them your baby become accustomed to standing, you might find it helpful to hold them in an upright position against a supportive surface.
 This includes:

 Placing toys just out of their reach or on a low table may also encourage your child to pull themselves up to reach for them while playing.

-Once they’ve mastered this important step, you may also like to try placing the objects further and further away to teaching them how to move sideways or move forward while standing.
+Once they’ve mastered this important step, you may also like to try placing the objects further away.
+This can help teach them to move sideways or move forward while standing.

 As well as strategically placing toys, you may like to also position your little one in a walking position when the opportunity presents itself.

-To help steady your child as they learn balance and coordination, you may like to purchase them a push toy that they can use to steady themselves as they take a few steps.
+You may also like to purchase them a push toy that they can use to steady themselves as they take a few steps.